aspectran/aspectran.github.io/pages/info.md

 ---
 ![aspectran](/images/header_aspectran.png)

-Aspectran is a Java framework for building Web and command-line applications.
+Aspectran is a concise, easy-to-use Java application framework.
-Aspectran will grow into a next-generation Java application framework that supports most of the functionality required in an enterprise environment.
+Some of the widely used Java application frameworks are becoming more and more complex with more features as they mature.
+A typical example would be the Spring Framework.
+Aspectran is a single-structure, next-generation framework that incorporates some of the key features of the Spring Framework with new perspectives.

-The main features of Aspectran are as follows:
+Aspectran consists of the following core functions:

 * **Support multiple execution environments with identical configuration settings**
   You can share the same configuration settings in different execution environments, such as Web and CLI-based applications.